microchip-pic-avr-examples/pic18f56q24-cnano-demo-fw/README.md

 While the on-board button is pressed, the third program sends an 8-bit counter through UART and increases the counter.
 To run the third project, send the command `3` through UART using Data Visualizer.
 After sending this command, the terminal will receive the following message:`"APPLICATION press button to send a ramp through UART"`.

 Follow the steps in the **How to use MPLAB® Data Visualizer** section to set up the Data Visualizer.
-It will correctly display the ramp through UART2 sent by pressing the button.
+The Time Plot will correctly display the ramp through UART2 sent by pressing the button.

 <br><img src="images/UART RAMP.gif" width="800">